Identity-Preserving Lax Extensions and Where to Find Them: Introduction

 The \emph{Barr extension} that underlies the original notion of coalgebraic bisimulation for weak-pullback-preserving functors~\cite{Rutten00} is, in particular, a normal lax extension; that is, preservation of weak pullbacks is sufficient for existence of a normal lax extension.
 However, this condition is far from being necessary; there are numerous functors that fail to preserve weak pullbacks but do admit a normal lax extension, such as the monotone neighbourhood functor~\cite{MartiVenema12,MV15}.
-It has been shown that a finitary functor admits a normal lax extension if and only if it admits a separating set of finitary monotone modalities~\cite{MartiVenema12,MV15} (a similar result holds for unrestricted functors if one considers class-sized collections of infinitary modalities~\cite{GoncharovEA23}).
+Using the latter fact, it has been shown that a finitary functor admits a normal lax extension if and only if it admits a separating set of finitary monotone modalities~\cite{MartiVenema12,MV15}, cast as monotone predicate liftings in the paradigm of coalgebraic logic~\cite{Pattinson04,Schroder08} (a similar result holds for unrestricted functors if one considers class-sized collections of infinitary modalities~\cite{GoncharovEA23}).
 The latter condition amounts to existence of an expressive modal logic that has monotone modalities~\cite{Pattinson04,Sch08}, and as such admits $\mu$-calculus-style fixpoint extensions~\cite{CirsteaEA11}.
 In a nutshell, a system type admits a good notion of bisimulation if and only if it admits an expressive temporal logic.
-The characterization via sets of predicate liftings, however, is often similarly elusive in that it demands the construction of a fairly complicated object.
+Both sides of this equivalence, however, need to be witnessed by the construction of a fairly complicated object; what is missing is a characterization via \emph{properties} of the underlying functor, rather than via the existence of extra structure.

 In the present work, we narrow the gap between weak pullback preservation as a sufficient condition for admitting a normal lax extension, and no known necessary pullback preservation condition.
 On the one hand, we establish a necessary preservation condition, showing that functors admitting a normal lax extension (weakly) preserve \emph{1/4-iso pullbacks}, i.e.\ pullbacks in which at least one of the projections is isomorphic.
 (We often put `weakly' in brackets because for many of the pullback types we consider, notably for inverse images and 1/4-iso pullbacks, weak preservation coincides with preservation.)
 This is a quite natural condition: A key role in the field is played by \emph{difunctional relations}~\cite{Rig48}, which may be thought of as relations obtained by chopping the domain of an equivalence in half; for instance, given labelled transition systems~$X$,~$Y$, the bisimilarity relation from~$X$ to~$Y$ is difunctional.
 In a nutshell, we show that a functor preserves 1/4-iso pullbacks iff it acts in a well-defined and monotone manner on difunctional relations.
 A first application of this necessary condition is a very quick proof of the known fact that the neighbourhood functor does not admit a normal lax extension~\cite{MV15}.